othmanalikhan-islamic/project_aroundtheclock/README.md

 Overview
 --------

-The objective of AroundTheClock is AroundTheClock is a self-improvement project that is aimed to help muslims regulate praying on time by temporarily disabling internet connectivity at each prayer (e.g. disabling internet for 10 minutes by default during the start of Asr).
+AroundTheClock is a self-improvement project that is aimed to help muslims regulate praying on time by temporarily disabling internet connectivity at each prayer (e.g. disabling internet for 10 minutes by default during the start of Asr).

 Above is a demo that illustrates it in action: The scenario is that it is approaching Asr prayer time and the internet needs to be 'paused' temporarily.